konskons11/FungID/Readme.md

 _Custom Model Training:_ Input the desired image(s) and utilize built-in features such as data augmentation, early stopping, and model checkpointing to train and ensure the best-performing version of your model is saved.

-_Data Augmentation:_ Utilizes ImageDataGenerator to enhance the training dataset with transformations such as rotation, scaling, and flipping, improving model robustness.
+_Data Augmentation:_ ImageDataGenerator is utilized to enhance the training dataset with transformations such as rotation, scaling, and flipping, improving model robustness.

 _Real-Time Monitoring and Performance Metrics:_ The GUI displays real-time training progress and plots model performance metrics, including accuracy, loss, validation accuracy, and validation loss, with an option to be exported as graphs by the user.

 ### Testing Mode
-Classify new images using pre-trained models with ease.

-Multi-Plate Detection: The software can detect multiple petri dishes within a single image.

-Parameter Adjustments: Users can tweak parameters for petri dish detection to optimize performance.
+_Parameter Adjustments for Fungal Species Detection:_ The user is able to detect multiple culture plates within a single input image and also tweak various software parameters in order to optimize fungal species detection.

 _Image Processing:_ Preprocesses images using OpenCV techniques, including Gaussian blurring and Hough Circle Transform for detecting the circular regions of culture plates with the examined fungal species.

-_Comprehensive Results:_ Visualize detected circular regions of Petri dishes and display classified results with predicted species and confidence levels.
-Options to save classification reports and processed images are also provided.
+_Comprehensive Results:_ Visualize detected circular regions of culture plates and display classified results with predicted species and confidence levels.
+(Options to save classification reports and processed images are also provided)

 Technical Details